vk-hca/GK-2A-LRIT-LNA-for-L-band/A_minimal_setup_vs_LNB/README.md

 Here is an example of a quick minimal setup that works with just a cheap inline catv amp and power injector, its enough to get you started with out any construction work, obviously not a permanent installation.

-Open the end of some 75 ohm coax and from a dipole about 88 mm across, centre conductor on one side, screen on the other. leave a couple of mm insulation on the centre to ensure 100% there is no short circuit because the amp passes the power input, and mount it in the focal point of the dish.
+Open the end of some 75 ohm coax and form a dipole about 88 mm across, centre conductor on one side, screen on the other. leave a couple of mm insulation on the centre to ensure 100% there is no short circuit because the amp passes the power input, and mount it in the focal point of the dish.
 This dish is 2.1 mt.

 - see coax_dipole.JPG